pjnovas/chequeador/README.md

 About Platform
 =====
-**chequeado** backend is build on node.js.
+**chequeado** backend is built on node.js.
 The client is an angular.js app.

 Install